sunil-gumatimath/react-supabase/README.md

 ## Note

-This project is currently in development.
-The UserComponent needs proper implementation of CRUD operations and UI components.
+This project includes functional Create and Read operations for user management.
+Update and Delete operations can be added as needed.
+The application features a complete dark theme UI with proper form handling and error management.